vagnerleitte/jquery-confirmon/README.md

 jQuery-confirmOn
 =================

-NOT READY FOR PRODUCTION - NOT READY FOR PRODUCTION - NOT READY FOR PRODUCTION - NOT READY FOR PRODUCTION NOT READY FOR PRODUCTION - NOT READY FOR PRODUCTION - NOT READY FOR PRODUCTION - NOT READY FOR PRODUCTION

 A jQuery plugin for adding an easy 'are you sure' confirmation pop-up before the handler in .on() is called.

 ##What does this plugin?